Virgin Birth: Is That Even Possible?

 In apomictic parthenogenesis (apomixes), the unfertilized egg produces offspring via mitotic cell division.
 The offspring produced by apomixes is genetically identical to the parent, almost like a clone.
 It is commonly seen in invertebrates like rotifers and major groups of arthropods.

-In automictic parthenogenesis (automixis), the egg fuses with the polar bodies to restore its diploidy, which means that the cell returns to the state of having two sets of chromosomes.
-In this process, the offspring is a “half-clone”, as they are similar, but not exact clones of the mother.
+In automictic parthenogenesis (automixis), the egg fuses with the polar bodies to restore its diploidy, meaning that the cell returns to having two sets of chromosomes.
+In this process, the offspring is a “half-clone,” as they are similar, but not exact clones of the mother.
 This is commonly found in plants and sharks.

 Animals that show parthenogenesis